microsoft/WindowsAppSDK-Samples/DWriteCore/DWriteCoreGallery/README.md

 2. Press Ctrl+Shift+B, or select **Build** \> **Build Solution**.

-> If when building the solution, you get an error related to a powershell command, you may need to manually run the AddReunionPackageDependency.ps1 powershell script located in [here](https://github.com/microsoft/Project-Reunion-Samples/tree/main/DWriteCore/DWriteCoreGallery/DWriteCoreGallery%20(packaging)).
+> If when building the solution, you get an error related to a powershell command, you will need to manually run that powershell command.
+Copy the full powershell command and paste it into a command prompt.

 3. Set "DWriteCoreGallery (packaging)" as the startup project.
 Right click "DWriteCoreGallery (packaging)" and select "set as startup project" from the context menu.